Share This

-The coast of the Golden State may get all the glory for the food scene and rightly so but that doesn’t mean it stops at the foot of the Sierra Nevada.
-Here’s just a small bite of the award-winning food to be found in the High Sierra!
+The coast of the Golden State may get all the glory for the food scene and rightly so, but that doesn’t mean it stops at the foot of the Sierra Nevada.
+Here’s just a small bite of the award-winning foodie road trip to be found in the High Sierra!

 Squeeze In